Kesimpta

 Serious side effects and warnings

-Infections.
-Clinical trials have reported serious infections associated with Kesimpta.
+- Infections.
+Serious infections, which can be life-threatening or cause death, can happen during treatment with Kesimpta.
 If you have an active infection, your healthcare provider should delay your treatment until your infection is gone.
 Kesimpta taken before or after other medicines that weaken the immune system may increase your risk of getting infections.
 Tell your healthcare provider right away if you have any infections or get any symptoms, including painful and frequent urination, nasal congestion, runny nose, sore throat, fever, chills, cough, or body aches.

 - at or near the injection site: redness of the skin, swelling, itching and pain.
 Talk with your healthcare